 - Liability Insurance – $100

 - Space – $1450

 - TOTAL – $1950

 A bike kitchen, at its best, is an open, community-driven enterprise that is accessible and welcoming to all.
 This might just be a space that communicates that it is safe and open to all.
 Or, you may choose to have your bike kitchen focused on a particular community.
-For example, FenderBender in Detroit is a “a women, queer, and trans centered bicycle workspace rooted in justice principles.”
-ColectiVelo in Oakland is a no-cash, bilingual community bike kitchen/collaborative made up of people from diverse backgrounds.
+For example, FenderBender in Detroit operated is a “a women, queer, and trans centered bicycle workspace rooted in justice principles.”
+ColectiVelo in Oakland is an example of a no-cash, bilingual community bike kitchen/collaborative made up of people from diverse backgrounds.